Happie24/Astronomy/README.md

 ### 1. **Tweets Analysis**

-**Case:**
-Ford Fulkerson's Algorithm: In Twitter's network infrastructure, the Ford Fulkerson's algorithm can be used for network/tweets analysis by augmenting path method.
+**Ford Fulkerson's Algorithm:** In Twitter's network infrastructure, the Ford Fulkerson's algorithm can be used for network/tweets analysis by augmenting path method.
 It helps in understanding public opinion by analyzing the sentiment of tweets about particular events or topics in real time.

 **Challenges:** Solving the maximum flow problem for a directed graph (topology).